rebelsky/sams-assorted-musings-reflections/_sketchbook2020.md

 1. Rebelsky Games.
 See rebelsky-games-break-2020-01-xx.

 1. Prelude to musing 1000 (prelude-to-1000-2020-01-xx.md)

+1. The Fiboacci Spiral.
+Damian Hirst, Intelletual Property, and my Final Project for Sculpture.

 1. "The Champagne of Beers".
 What does that mean?
 It's not like they've called it the "Lafite Rothchild of beers".
 Do they mean